zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications.md

 of its users, their email and chat communication plus individual clickstreams and data gleaned from other social networks.

-It is also the moment when the managers asks the above-mentioned question about some utilization of the data.
+It is also the moment when the managers ask the above-mentioned question about some utilization of the data.

 Having look at their data they see user records containing a couple of